madplay/madplay.github.io/_posts/en/2023/2023-05-28-kafka-streams-windowing-and-joins.md

 This post covered how each window type works, along with time-based KStream-KStream joins and Grace Period.
 The next post moves to practical recovery topics such as deserialization failures, producer exceptions, and unexpected thread shutdowns in Kafka Streams.

-- <a href="/en/post/kafka-streams-error-handling-and-recovery" target="_blank" rel="nofollow">Next post: Kafka Streams Error Handling and Recovery Strategies</a>
+- <a href="/en/post/kafka-streams-error-handling-and-recovery" target="_blank">Next post: Kafka Streams Error Handling and Recovery Strategies</a>

 <br>